AfroDizzzy/Parking-Garage-FE-BE/README.md

 The default vite logo is the flavicon.

+Alerts are used, and it would be better to have a toast or banner appear somewhere to show the alert in a nicer manner.

 All endpoints have not been engineered to fail gracefully, which means if the api is down then the app just doesnt work.

 ## Back-End